ietf-wg-acme/acme/draft-ietf-acme-acme.md

 status (required, string):
 : The status of this account.
 Possible values are: "valid", "deactivated", and "revoked".
-The value "deactivated" should be used to indicate user initiated deactivation whereas "revoked" should be used to indicate administratively initiated deactivation.
+The value "deactivated" should be used to indicate client-initiated deactivation whereas "revoked" should be used to indicate server-initiated deactivation.

 contact (optional, array of string):
 : An array of URIs that the server can use to contact the client for issues